The Little Foxes – Play – Review – Intiman Theatre and The Feast

 Recommendation:

-See it, especially if you enjoy musicals about musicals.
+See it especially if you enjoy dialogue plays.

 Was This the First Time I Attended a Production of this Show?
 Yes